Frosted Mini-Wheats

-Frosted Mini-Wheats (also known as Frosted Wheats and Mini Max in the United Kingdom, Mini-Wheats! in Canada, and Toppas in certain European countries; also referred as "Mini-Wheats" in the US) is a breakfast cereal manufactured by WK Kellogg Co (formerly Kellogg's) consisting of shredded wheat cereal pieces and frosting.
+Frosted Mini-Wheats (also known as Frosted Wheats and Mini Max in the United Kingdom, Mini-Wheats! in Canada, and Toppas in certain European countries; also referred to as Mini-Wheats in the United States) is a breakfast cereal manufactured by WK Kellogg Co (formerly Kellogg's) consisting of shredded wheat cereal pieces and frosting.
+It is made primarily from whole-grain wheat and has been marketed as a high-fiber cereal.

 History

-Kelloggs introduced Frosted Mini-Wheats in the United States in 1969 as a large size portion that was available in regular and brown sugar/cinnamon flavor, later followed by a bite-size portion introduced in 1980.
+Kellogg introduced Frosted Mini-Wheats in the United States in 1969 as a large size portion that was available in regular and brown sugar/cinnamon flavor, later followed by a bite-size portion introduced in 1980.
 The original large size Mini-Wheats was renamed "Big Bite" by 2001 and discontinued entirely in 2015.
 In 1999, Kellogg's went into the line by introducing a non-frosted Mini-Wheats variety that contained raisin filling, replacing Raisin Squares.
 It was discontinued in two years.
 Frosted Wheats were available from the 1980s until the early 1990s in the United Kingdom under the Toppas name.
 They subsequently disappeared from shop shelves but were reissued several years later under the Frosted Wheats brand, similar to that used elsewhere in the world.
 The new cereal uses far smaller pieces of frosted wheat parcel than the original Toppas and contains beef gelatin.
 Initially Kellogg's Mini-Wheats were available without the sugar frosting and with raisins or blueberries in the center.
 The Mini-Wheats recipe when produced in Canada or the United States was slightly different.
 Since January 2008, Canadian-produced (plant in Belleville, Ontario) Mini-Wheats are available in Canada and are imported into the US.

+In 2009, the U.S. Federal Trade Commission (FTC) took action against Kellogg for advertising claims that Frosted Mini-Wheats improved children's attentiveness by "nearly 20%."
+The FTC alleged the claim overstated the results of the underlying study, which showed a smaller and more conditional effect.
+Kellogg agreed to drop the claim in future advertising and settle the matter without admitting wrongdoing.

+In October 2012, Kellogg issued a voluntary recall of approximately 2.8-3.2 million packages of Frosted Mini-Wheats Bite Size Original and Bite Size Unfrosted cereal in the United States, Canada, and Mexico after the potential presence of flexible metal mesh fragments from a manufacturing component was discovered.
+The affected products were identified by specific "best if used by" date codes and production identifiers, and the company emphasized that the issue was limited to certain batches and that no injuries had been reported at the time of the recall.

+Following the 2023 separation of Kellogg's North American cereal business, Frosted Mini-Wheats became a product of WK Kellogg Co.
+Current varieties include Original, Strawberry, Blueberry, Cocoa, and Little Bites, all made primarily from whole-grain wheat and marketed as high-fiber cereals.